-We may not be able to achieve operating results that will allow us to make dividends and distributions at a specific level or to increase the amount of these dividends and distributions from time to time.
-In addition, we may be limited in our ability to make dividends and distributions due to the asset coverage ratio for borrowings when applicable to us as a BDC under the 1940 Act and due to provisions in future credit facilities.
-If we do not distribute a certain percentage of our income annually, we will suffer adverse tax consequences, including possible loss of our RIC status.
-We cannot assure stockholders that they will receive any dividends and distributions at a particular level.
+We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
+In addition, we may be limited in our ability to make distributions due to the asset coverage ratio for borrowings when applicable to us as a BDC under the 1940 Act and due to provisions in future credit facilities.
+If we do not distribute a certain minimum percentage of our income annually, we will suffer adverse tax consequences, including possible loss of our tax status.
+We cannot assure stockholders that they will receive any distributions or distributions at a particular level.